 Getting faster feedback from tests has made it less likely that developers will need to switch to another task while waiting on tests.
 If the build fails, they can make the necessary fixes more quickly, while the changes are still fresh in their mind.
 This saves us time and mental energy, while allowing developers to focus on completing the initial task.

 With very little effort, the par8o team was able to parallelize RSpec browser tests so that the average run time dropped from over 2 hours to 13 minutes.
-If you’re using RSpec or cucumber for your tests, give Boosters a try today.
-Spending 15 minutes setting up Boosters, most of which is waiting for the build to complete, has been a major time saver for the par8o team.
+If you’re using RSpec or cucumber for your tests, give Boosters a try.